 I made quite a bit of progress on my portico this weekend!
-If you missed the first part of this project, you can click here to see Part 1 – Building The Basic Frame.
+If you missed the first part of this project, click the link below to see the project from the beginning.

 My brother came over and helped me yesterday with the hardest part of the portico project — roofing!
 Roofing in itself really isn’t a difficult process, but because I was working so high up at hard-to-reach angles, and yes, using my ladder in the bed of my truck again, there was simply no way I could do it by myself.
 I needed an assistant to hand me tools, nails, flashing, shingles, etc., and to hold the ladder to be sure I didn’t come tumbling to the ground.

 We tried to get an early start to avoid as much of the sweltering heat as possible, but even with starting at 8:30am, we still didn’t finish until 2:00pm, which means I spent quite a bit of time up on the ladder in direct sunlight in the heat of the day.
 It was pretty miserable, but we got the ceiling/roof finished!
 Here’s how it turned out…

 Now first, let me address one thing.
 Several people asked me, “Aren’t you supposed to do the siding first?”

 No. The portico is built directly on the sheathing of the house, and then you add the siding around it.
 If you build a portico on top of siding, which isn’t a flat surface since the pieces overlap creating an uneven surface, you’ll not only end up with unsightly gaps everywhere that have to be filled with insane amounts of caulk, but there’s also no way to properly flash the roof.